March 2016: Obama Relaxes Travel Restrictions in Cuba

 The Law Office of Pozo Goldstein: Miami Immigration Lawyers

 At the Law Office of Pozo Goldstein, our Miami immigration lawyers are well-versed on travel restrictions in Cuba.
-If you are unsure about your rights as a Cuban-American who wants to go home or send money to family, Schedule a free initial consultation online or call us at 305-547-8831.
+If you are unsure about your rights as a Cuban-American who wants to go home or send money to family, Schedule an initial consultation online or call us at 305-547-8831.